 Protecting your assets for your loved ones takes proper planning.
 Our firm has extensive experience and knowledge in preparing Wills, Trusts, and Marital Property Agreements.
 Our attorneys will tailor a plan appropriate to your wishes and needs.
 Our firm can also assist you with the preparation of a Durable Power of Attorney and a Living Will.

 While you’re living and healthy, you value being able to make your own decisions about your finances, property, health care, and raising your children.
 Should you die or become incapacitated, you hope others will handle these matters for you according to your wishes.

-The only way to assure that will happen is through estate planning.
-This process involves weighing various personal and financial decisions and creating legal arrangements to carry out those decisions.
+Estate planning involves weighing various personal and financial decisions and creating legal arrangements to carry out those decisions.
 The attorneys at Reuter, Whitish & Evans, S.C., can assist you in all aspects of estate planning.

 Answers to frequently asked questions can be found below.

 A will is a written document that allows you to designate: